EU AI Act compliance counsel.

 Frequently asked questions

-- Under the AI Act as in force, the high-risk obligations for AI embedded in MDR/IVDR products (Annex I) apply from 2 August 2027, while most other provisions apply from 2 August 2026 (Art.
+Under the AI Act as currently in force, the high-risk obligations for AI embedded in MDR/IVDR products (Annex I) apply from 2 August 2027, while most other provisions apply from 2 August 2026 (Art.
 113).
-A pending reform, the Digital Omnibus on AI (COM(2025) 836), on which the EU institutions reached a provisional agreement on 7 May 2026, would defer the Annex I product date to 2 August 2028 and streamline the AI Act / MDR–IVDR conformity interface, while keeping medical devices high-risk.
-As of 31 May 2026 that reform is not yet adopted or in force, so the 2 August 2027 date remains binding until it is published in the Official Journal.
+The Digital Omnibus on AI (COM(2025) 836), which the European Parliament endorsed on 16 June 2026 and the Council gave final approval on 29 June 2026, defers the Annex I product date to 2 August 2028 and streamlines the AI Act / MDR–IVDR conformity interface, while keeping medical devices high-risk.
+As of 6 July 2026 that reform is adopted and awaiting publication in the Official Journal; it enters into force on the third day after publication, at which point the 2 August 2028 date governs.
+The transparency obligations under Art.
+50 are not deferred and still apply from 2 August 2026.
 The firm monitors this file and scopes engagements to whichever timeline governs.